bradylove/silenceable/README.md

       puts "This block is silenceable :)"
     end

-By default this block will run.
-To silence it simply add a file named `.silenced` to the root of your Rails app

-    $ cd root/of/rails/app
+To enable silencable and silence these code blocks run, run the following rake command

-    $ touch .silenced
+    $ rake silenceable:enable

-Any code wraped in a `Silenceable` block is now disabled
+Any code wraped in a `Silenceable` block is now silenced/disabled.
+To disable silenceable and allow these code blocks to run, run the following rake command

+    $ rake silenceable:disable

 ## Contributing to silenceable